-3 CONCLUSION AND RECOMMENDATION
+3. CONCLUSION AND RECOMMENDATION

-- 3.1 The report by the Care Inspectorate provides further information on the standards and quality in our services and maintains a clear agenda for continuous improvement. - 3.2 It is recommended that the Executive Sub-Committee of Lifelong Learning Committee considers and comments as appropriate on the contents of the report.
+- 3.1 The report by the Care Inspectorate provides further information on the standards and quality in our services and maintains a clear agenda for continuous improvement. - 3.2 It is recommended that the Committee: - (i) Considers and comments as appropriate on the contents of the report.